LuanMD1/FrontendItau/README.md

 # Installing & Running the Project <br/>
+in the terminal, use the following commands: <br/>
 Git clone the repository with: gitclone https://github.com/LuanMD1/FrontendItau <br/> npm install (to install all dependencies & packages) <br/> To run project: npm run dev <br/>